Jaaz7/dice-mania/README.md

 ---
 ## Acknowledgements
   - Mentor Mitko Bachvarov for providing constructive feedback.
-  - Slack community and tutors for help and observartions.
+  - Slack community and tutors for help and observations.